SuperpowersCorp/longboye/README.md

 ## TODOs

 - [ ] Sort members
+- [ ] Find and read .cabal file to identify default extensions
 - [ ] Better treatment of comments
   - [ ] (?) "--preserve-comments" flag that lumps them all together at the top
 - [ ] Better error handling in editor integration